 Bohler is helping to develop key soccer facilities in the Atlanta area

-Circle 10, a company founded by U.S. Olympic soccer gold medalist Michelle Akers, is changing that by answering the increased demand for quality soccer facilities, training, and camps for the Atlanta area.
-Supported by a skilled project team that includes Bohler, they are developing Circle 10 Soccer, a state-of-the-art soccer complex in Powder Springs, an Atlanta suburb.
+A team lead initially by a soccer parent and sports professional is changing that by answering the increased demand for quality soccer facilities, training, and camps for the Atlanta area.
+Supported by a skilled project team that includes Bohler, they are developing Westside Woods, a state-of-the-art soccer complex in Powder Springs, an Atlanta suburb.

 Rendering: McMillan Pazdan Smith